mli42/containers_test/README.md

 If a diff occurs, a deepthought is created and logs are kept.

 The [Y/N] shows if the STL compile (Y) or not (N), there are some test where you should not compile.
-(If every test gives `N`, there is probably a problem with your hpp headers.
-Use ./one to debug)
 ```

 ## Tested features